Sunset District, San Francisco: Climate

-The western part of the Sunset borders the cold northern California Pacific Ocean coastline, so it tends to get much of the fog San Francisco is famous for.
+The western part of the Sunset borders the cold northern California Pacific Ocean coastline, due to this it tends to get much of the fog San Francisco is famous for.
 The Sunset can be foggy and chilly for some days during summer.
 The Sunset's finest weather is usually from August through December, when regional air patterns transition from onshore to offshore weather and the area is free of fog.
 Sand carried by Pacific Ocean winds can be found on roadways and driveways within the first five to ten blocks east of Ocean Beach.